 National Environmental Policy Act (NEPA) documentation to support the temporary emergency deviation was completed on February 12, 2016 with signing of a Finding of No Significant Impact (FONSI) incorporating an Environmental Assessment (EA).
-The objective of this Supplemental EA and FONSI is to provide further documentation of the potential environmental effects resulting from the alternatives considered and the action taken.
+The objective of this Supplemental EA and Proposed FONSI is to provide further documentation of the potential environmental effects resulting from the alternatives considered and the action taken.

-The objective of the Federal Action is to mediate high water levels in WCA 3A by allowing for the full discharge capacity through S-333 into the L-29 Canal in addition to use of additional WCA 3A outlets such as S-152.
+The objective of the Federal Action is to mediate high water levels in WCA 3A by allowing for the full discharge capacity through S-333 into the L-29 Canal.
 Other operational changes will be needed to mediate any concern with increased seepage from ENP into the SDCS.